hjunior29/video-text-remover/README.md

 1. **Pre-processing**:
    - Convert input to MP4/H.264 format
    - Reduce resolution to 1080p or 720p if higher resolution not needed
-   - Trim video to only sections with subtitles
+   - Trim video to only sections with texts

 2. **Parameter Tuning**:
    - Start with default parameters